Fraunhofer-AISEC/cmc/README.md

 Endorsement Key (EK) certificate.
 The repository contains an example database with the certificates of some TPM manufacturers which can be used.
 For different manufacturers, certificates might need to be added.
+- **vcekOfflineCaching**: Boolean, specifies whether AMD SEV-SNP VCEK certificates downloaded from the AMD KDS server should be stored locally for later offline retrieval
+- **vcekCacheFolder**: The folder the downloaded VCEK certificates should locally be stored (only relevant if vcekOfflineCaching is set to true)

 ```json
 {